 Areas of Expertise

 I provide individual psychotherapy and counselling to clients struggling with depression, anxiety, relationship problems (romantic, platonic, work-related or familial), sexual orientation and gender identity-related issues, healing from interpersonal violence/abuse/neglect, parenting challenges, parenting after childhood abuse, self-esteem, body image issues, life transitions, struggles with fertility, perinatal issues, and grief.

 I provide family services to adolescents/young adults and their parents wishing to improve communication, strengthen relationships, improve adolescent mental health, build positive coping skills, and reduce conflict and tension in the family.
 This often initially involves individual sessions with the youth/young adult, and separate parent sessions.
 Later, parents and youth/young adults come together for a number of joint family therapy sessions.
 Family work can also include siblings and other family members.

 - I have worked with trans communities for the past 17 years.
 I provide explorative counselling for clients considering questions about their gender identity, and can provide transition-related supports (including OHIP approval/”Second Assessor” surgical readiness assessments and letters to GPs or surgeons), and referrals to trans clients.

-As a former sexual health counsellor in a downtown Toronto clinic, I work comfortably around issues including: coping with sexually transmitted infection diagnoses, negotiating and nurturing diverse relationship models (open relationships, polyamory, non-monogamy, intentional monogamy, etc.), sex, sexuality, sex work, BDSM, kink and intimacy issues.
+As a former sexual health counsellor in a downtown Toronto clinic, I work comfortably around issues including: coping with STI diagnoses, negotiating and nurturing diverse relationship models (open relationships, polyamory, non-monogamy, intentional monogamy, etc.), sex, sexuality, sex work, BDSM, kink and intimacy issues.

 When clients’ needs fall outside the scope of my practice and training, I am pleased to provide referrals to other qualified counsellors, psychotherapists or community agencies.

-In my work with individuals, I support my clients to gain deeper understanding about themselves and their relationships, build skills to relate to difficult emotions or trauma symptoms, improve their capacity for self compassion, and to use the present moment/the body as a pathway to healing, insight and desired life changes.
-I love helping people learn skills to regulate their nervous systems, heal from trauma, become better partners/parents/friends/family members/colleagues, and become kinder towards themselves.
+In my work with individuals, I support my clients to gain deeper understanding about themselves and their relationships, build skills to relate to difficult emotions or trauma symptoms, improve their capacity for self compassion, and to use the body as a pathway to healing.
+I love helping people learn skills to regulate their nervous systems, heal from trauma, become better partners/parents/friends/family members, become kinder towards themselves, let go of shame and build lives that feel meaningful.